Skip to main content

 6-13.
 File Retention

 a.
-GPC transaction documentation must be retained for six years in accordance with FAR 4.805 and DoD Charge Card Guidebook Section A.1.14.
+GPC transaction documentation must be retained for six years in accordance with FAR 4.805.
 Billing officials are responsible for ensuring that record retention requirements are met.
 GPC transactions with foreign military sales (FMS) funding must follow the retention guidance in DoD FMR Volume 15, Chapter 6, and ensure the FMS documents are retained for 10 years from the date of final case closure.

 b.
 Uploading Supporting Documentation.
 CHs must upload all transaction supporting documentation in the bank’s EAS.
 The uploaded documentation is the CH’s official purchase file.
 If the complete file is uploaded in the EAS, CHs do not need to maintain a duplicate hardcopy or electronic file.
 For purchases that do not have uploaded documentation, the CH or BO must retain the corresponding hardcopy or electronic files for six years.

 e.
-Original disbursing office records (BO or Certifying Officer), along with CH supporting documents in electronic format, negate the need for the CH to store duplicate hardcopy documents.
+Original disbursing office records, along with CH supporting documents in electronic format, negate the need for the CH to store duplicate hardcopy documents.

 f.
 Electronic record storage requires adequate controls to ensure the digital images accurately represent the corresponding paper documentation and to detect changes to an original digital image.
 In addition, electronic storage must be in a centrally managed location that has an established backup process.

 g.
-See 6-2.e for GPC transaction documentation and disbursing office records.
+See 6-2.g. for GPC transaction documentation and disbursing office records.
 For additional examples of documents classified as disbursing office records, see DoD FMR Volume 5, Chapter 15, 150803.

 h.
 Receipts are considered supporting documents for the certified billing statement.
 Original receipts are preferred; however, printed electronic forms or copies of an itemized receipt are acceptable.
 The receipt must be legible and indicate vendor’s name and address, date of the purchase, and paid by credit card or zero amount due.
 Goods must be itemized/detailed with the item description, quantity, price, and extended price.
-The BO maintains these records in physical possession, or when appropriate, transfers them to a records holding area.
-However, if certifying electronically, the CH and BO may rely on the servicing bank’s EAS for supporting documentation.
+The BO maintains these records electronically.
+The CH and BO may rely on the servicing bank’s EAS for supporting documentation.
 Original records are considered Government property and may not be removed from Government control by the BO for any reason.

 i.
 Appointment Letters.
 Delegation of authority letters and GPC appointment letters, executed by both the appointer and the appointee, will be retained in PIEE/JAM for six years after the delegation has been terminated through personnel action such as the appointee’s separation, retirement, or transfer.